saikyun/kickstart-sdl/README.md

 ### Enable running remotely signed PowerShell Scripts

 This allows essentially any PowerShell scripts to run on your system.
+This is done so that you can run the included .ps1 script for downloading dependencies and building.

 As an alternative, you can just copy / paste the contents of the .ps1 scripts mentioned below, into your PowerShell.

 1. Open an Admin shell by opening Windows Start Menu, search for `Windows PowerShell`, right click and click "Start as Administrator"
-2. In the new Admin shell run: `Set-ExecutionPolicy RemoteSigned` in order to be able to run the build scripts
+2. In the new Admin shell run: `Set-ExecutionPolicy RemoteSigned`
 3. Close the Admin shell

 ### Clone repo, install build tools and SDL